The Best Dog Food for Golden Retrievers in 2022

 Real salmon is the number one ingredient in this dog food for Golden Retrievers, providing an excellent source of protein.
 Vitamins and minerals have been added, as well as fruit and vegetables as superfoods.
 The fatty acid blend helps your dog’s skin and coat.

 As well as being nutrient rich, the food has been made to be highly digestible.
 No grain, wheat, fillers, artificial flavors, colors or preservatives have been added.
 There are also no eggs in this Taste of the Wild dog food, which is important for pooched who dogs who are sensitive to these.
+Taste of the Wild Pacific Stream is one of 7 recipes included in our review of Taste Of The Wild Dog Food.

 High and multi-protein formula